owncloud/ocis-php-sdk/files/src/ShareLink.php.txt

     }

     /**
-     * Change the type of the current ResourceShareLink.
+     * Change the type of the current ShareLink.
      * For details about the possible types see https://owncloud.dev/libre-graph-api/#/drives.permissions/CreateLink
      * Types of share links are not to be confused with roles for shares!
      * @throws UnauthorizedException